Why Invest in a property in France?

 The Final Deed of Sale

-This “acte de vente” is to be carried out by a French notary, who represents, as a public officer, the Government and they are impartial.
+An impartial French notary who serves as a public officer and represents the government must execute the “Acte de Vente.”
 It is common practice to instruct only one notary.
-He is responsible for making the usual enquiries before completion (i.e. checking the origin of the property, the parties’ identities, as well as all legal and financial aspects related to the property), thus preparing the title deed for both vendor and purchaser.
+He is responsible for making the usual inquiries before completion (i.e. checking the origin of the property, the parties’ identities, as well as all legal and financial aspects related to the property), thus preparing the title deed for both vendor and purchaser.